liuchengxu/vista.vim/README.md

 " For example:
 let g:vista_fzf_preview = ['right:50%']

-" Use the g:vista_fzf_opt list to add anyother option to fzf.

 " Fall back to other executives if the specified one gives empty data.
 " By default it's all the provided executives excluding the tried one.
 " let g:vista_finder_alternative_executives = ['coc']